 If that sounds boring compared to human settlements on Mars, that is okay.

 We think “Boring AI” could be a pretty big deal.

 We know we are not the only people thinking about these issues — researchers and academics and other luminaries have been raising these issues for years.
 But we think science and technology have advanced to the point where we can finally solve these problems.

 We see five principles that can lead us to more effective solutions:

-Of course we need to apply artificial intelligence in natural language processing using machine learning methods like neural networks or Bayesian techniques.
-But we also need other disciplines like image processing and recognition, semi-structured information, declarative markupp, and even approaches inspired from natural sciences like the theories of cognition and evolution.
+Of course, we need to apply artificial intelligence in natural language processing using machine learning methods like neural networks or Bayesian techniques.
+But we also need other disciplines like image processing and recognition, semi-structured information, declarative markup, and even approaches inspired by natural sciences like the theories of cognition and evolution.
 Breaking down the walls and combining these disciplines will give us new ways to solve these very hard problems.